 Progress itself can be the greatest challenge you’ll face when trying to master a skill, learning something new, or making lasting change in your life.

-It sounds paradoxical, but when I say progress I mean starting to have small success.
-In other words, when you start to get good, when you see some improvement and the change starts to happen.
+It sounds paradoxical, but when I say progress I mean starting to have small successes.
+In other words, when you start to get good, see some improvement and things start to change for the better.

 We are great at building momentum… and then walking away from it.

 The process goes more or less like this:

 1. Falling in love.
 You start to learn something new, and even though you are terrible at it, you feel really excited.
 At this stage you are very motivated, there’s a powerful vision in your mind of how great everything will be once you get good.
 This vision helps you endure the mental (or physical) pain of learning something new and of going through countless mistakes and failures.

 During this time, you are mostly naive about what you got yourself into.
 You don’t know yet how difficult and how long the road to your vision really is.
 This can be a good thing, however, because otherwise, you wouldn’t even start.

 2. Having second thoughts.
 At this stage, you’ve been practicing the new skill a few times and you are starting to realize how much work is involved.
 Your great vision still looks good, but you are not sure if it’s worth the amount of time and energy it will take to realize it.

 During this time you get a basic overview of what lies ahead.
 You start to understand what is it that you are up against.
 Here’s where most people quit.
 They give up because they now know how much work is involved to fulfill their vision and they don’t want to do it.

 “Everybody wants to go to heaven, but nobody wants to die”- Joe Louis